kristyly/cse15l-lab-reports/LabReport2.1.md

 Methods Used: handleRequest()
 * URL: localhost/2434
 * parameters[1]: This is Message 1 - Hello!
+* ArrayAsString: "This is Message 1 - Hello!"

 ![Image](2.1.2.jpg)

 Methods Used: handleRequest()
 * URL: localhost/2434
 * parameters[1]: This is Message 2 - Have A Great Day!
+* ArrayAsString: "This is Message 1 - Hello! \n This is Message 2 - Have A Great Day!"